yakazimir/kyler-website/content/post/number_computability.md

 $$
 which is again a contradiction, thus making our assertion that $K$ is decidable not tenable. □

-The main point here is that **for any universal algorithm that tries to determine membership in $K$, there will inevitably  be  inputs for which deciding membership will give raise to a contradiction** that makes it impossible for any algorithm to decide whether or not it is in the set (and hence will cause an algorithm to run forever.
+The main point here is that **for any universal algorithm that tries to determine membership in $K$, there will inevitably  be  inputs for which deciding membership will give raise to a contradiction** that makes it impossible for any algorithm to decide whether or not it is in the set (and hence will cause an algorithm to run forever).
 We note that the Halting Set as defined is not itself a set of numbers of the type we defined above (i.e., a subset of $\mathbb{N}$), however it can be used to build an explicit set of numbers.
 The standard example is called the **diagonal halting set** defined as
 $$\small
 \begin{align}K\_{0} = \Big\\{ x \mid M\_{x}(x)\downarrow \Big\\},
 \end{align}